Angle: Luxury goods industry, China stalled expectations North America is also blocked | Reuters

 “The trend we’re seeing in the U.S. and China is that younger, more upswing consumers are feeling the pain more,” said Jelena Sokolova, senior equity analyst at Morningstar.

-“Twenty-five years ago this sector was centered on Japan and pre-coronavirus China, but now it’s about the wealth of the world, not just one country.
+“Twenty-five years ago this sector was centered on Japan and pre-coronavirus China, but now it’s regarding the wealth of the world, not just one country.
 “However, given the wealth creation in China and the United States, and the cultural awakening to luxury in the latter, there is no doubt that these two markets will continue to dominate growth.”

 (Reporters Casey Hall, Mimosa Spencer)